luyadev/luya/docs/guide/concept-hooks.md

 </ul>
 ```

-Its possible to use assoc arrays with keys.
+It´s also possible to use assoc arrays with keys:

 ```php
 Hook::on('fooBarArrayLinks', function($hook) {